pkardas/notes/books/pragmatic-programmer.md

 **Don't assume it - prove it.** Don't gloss over a routine or piece of code involved in the bug because you "know" it works.
 Prove it.
 Prove it in this context, with this data, with these boundary conditions.

+## Chapter 4: Pragmatic Paranoia

+**You can't write perfect software.** Perfect software doesn't exist.
+Pragmatic Programmers don't trust themselves.
+Knowing that no one writes perfect code, including themselves.
+Pragmatic Programmers build in defenses against their own mistakes.

+**Design with contracts.** Be strict in what you will accept before you begin, and promise as little as possible in return.
+Remember, if your contract indicates that you will accept anything and promise the world in return, you have got a lot of code to write.

+**Crash early.** Don't catch or rescue all exceptions, re-raising them after writing some kind of message.
+Do not eclipse code by the error handling.
+Without exception handling code is less coupled.
+Crashing often is the best thing you can do.
+The Erland and Elixir languages embrace this philosophy.

+When your code discovers that something that was supposed to be impossible just happened, your program is no longer viable.
+Anything it does from this point forward becomes suspect, so terminate it as soon as possible.

+**Use assertions to prevent the impossible.** Whenever you find yourself thinking "but of course that could never happen" add code to check it.
+Assertions are also useful checks on an algorithm's operation.
+Assertions check for things that should never happen.
+LEAVE ASSERTIONS TURNED ON.